iarsystems/iar-risc-v-gd32v-eval/Examples/toggle-io/README.md

-# Toggle GPIO example
+# IAR RISC-V GD32V EVAL - Toggle GPIO example

-This example provides a project example which toggles an LED available on a GPIO pin.
+This project is an example which toggles an LED available on a GPIO pin.